 - Which factors influence wages?
-Are observations consistent with economic theories? - Data: Income survey data for males from the central Atlantic region of the USA
+Are observations consistent with economic theories? - Data: Income survey data for men from the central Atlantic region of the USA

-- Predict the box office receipt of a movie from the genre, budget, star power, buzz, etc. - Identify the numbers in a handwritten ZIP code, from a digitized image. - Customize an email spam detection system. - Establish the relationship between salary and demographic variables in population survey data. - Recognize the expression on a face.
+- Predict the box office receipt of a movie from the genre, budget, star power, buzz, etc. - Identify the numbers in a handwritten ZIP code, from a digitized image. - Customize an email spam detection system. - Establish the relationship between salary and demographic variables in population survey data. - Recognize the expression on a face. - Analyze the contents of an image.